Strabox/vehicle-manager/README.md

 Vehicle Maintenance Manager used to maintain maintenance data about different kinds of vehicled in order to track its history.

-It also support email based notifications to alert about periodic maintenance procedures for some vehicles.
+It also support email based notifications to alert about periodic maintenance procedures for some vehicles..

 ## Contributing/Development